zoesreagan/eidetic-memory-game/README.md

 Once all eight pairs are matched, the board will disappear and will be replaced with a menu of words.

 The player must select the word that appeared initially in order to "win" the round.
-If the player does not select the correct word, the game restarts with the original word and 16 tiles.

-!(text)[link]

---Increased functionality--

-Rounds will increase in difficulty.

-Rounds two will increase the tiles to be matched on the game board.
-Player will need to remember initial word after matching 16 pairs from 32 tiles.

-Round three will ask the player to remember an additional word and have the player match 16 pairs from 32 tiles.

-Round four will ask the player to remember both words and match 32 pairs.
+If the incorrect word is chosen, the game will indicate this to the player.
+If the correct word is chosen, the game will then ask if the player wants to play again.

+## Describe the tech
+The tech behind this game is primarily vanilla Javascript with some jQuery used to navigate the DOM.
+Essentially, there are 16 selectable divs; logic checks if the cards a match; if so, they are a assigned a 'match' class and are then removed from view.

+The game also employs a number of modals, which asks the player to remember, and then recall the word from three available options.

+## Wireframes
+Balsalmiq wireframes

+## Problem and solution
+A major bug throughout was the ability to "select" the parent grid element as well as the "tile".
+This was fixed using the Node.contains() method, which returns a Boolean value indicating whether or not a node is a descendant of a given node.

+In the game functionality, the class "selected" should NOT be added to the "grid" element, so the Node.contains() method returns nothing, thus ensuring the grid element cannot be clicked as a player selection.

+## Future functionality
+In the future, it would be nice to build in additional rounds and create logic that added more words to remember and more tiles to the board.